-One of the most popular embedding methods is Locality-Sensitive Hashing (LSH) [13], which uses random projections drawn from a specific distribution.
-Many extensions of LSH have been proposed such as LSH with p-stable distributions [4], min-hash [21], learned metrics [22], kernelized LSH [6], shiftinvariant kernel-based LSH [7], etc.
+One of the most popular embedding methods is Locality-Sensitive Hashing (LSH) [3], which uses random projections drawn from a specific distribution.
+Many extensions of LSH have been proposed such as LSH with p-stable distributions [4], kernelized LSH [6], shift-invariant kernel-based LSH [7], etc.

-Data-independent methods [4, 7] based on the random projections do not exploit data distributions.
-Departing from data-independent techniques, data-dependent approaches have been more widely studied recently, because they can achieve higher accuracy given a fixed code length over data-independent techniques.
+Data-independent methods [4,7] based on the random projections do not exploit data distributions.
+Departing from data-independent techniques, data-dependent approaches have been more widely studied recently because they can achieve higher accuracy given a fixed code length over data-independent techniques.
 Spectral hashing [5] derived projection directions based on spectral graph partitioning.
 He et al. [9] introduced a hashing technique that jointly optimizes both search accuracy and time.
 Heo et al. [12] proposed spherical hashing that partitions data using hyperspheres instead of commonly adopted hyperplanes.
 These data-dependent techniques share similar optimization goals such as balanced partitioning for each hashing function and independence between hashing functions.

 In addition to considering aforementioned optimization goals there are some efforts to reduce the quantization error of a binary hashing function.
-Kulis and Darrell [23] and Norouzi and Fleet [24] minimized an empirical loss function on the Euclidean distances among data points and the Hamming distances among binary codes that share the common goal, minimizing errors made by quantization.
 Wang et al. [8] sequentially constructed each hyperplane to reduce the quantization error.
 Gong et al. [10] computed hyperplanes based on principal component analysis and then rotated them to minimize the quantization error iteratively.
-Joly et al. [25] used hyperplanes computed by support vector machine that produces maximum margins between data points and hyperplanes.
+Joly et al. [17] used hyperplanes computed by support vector machine that produces maximum margins between data points and hyperplanes.

-2.3.
-Encoding Schemes with Low Quantization Error
+2.3 Encoding Schemes with Low Quantization Error

 All the prior binary code embedding techniques mentioned in the last section aim to optimize projections for achieving the similarity-preserving property.
-On the other hand, our approach targets for reducing the quantization error and thus maximizing the discriminative power of a given set of projections.
+On the other hand, our approach targets for reducing the quantization error and thus maximizing the discriminative power of given a set of projections.

 There have been only a few research efforts on designing encoding schemes that can reduce the quantization error.
 Liu et al. [11] interpreted an approximate nearest neighbor structure with an anchor graph and then applied the graph Laplacian technique to the graph, in order to construct discriminative projections.
 In order to attain higher accuracy, Liu et al. [11] proposed Hierarchical Hashing (HH) that uses an additional hash bit for each projection that minimizes the cut value of the graph Laplaician.
-Although HH achieved significant improvement for Anchor Graph Hashing (AGH) [11], it is not straightforward to apply its encoding scheme to other hashing methods.
-On the other hand, our technique is orthogonal and can be used together with most prior embedding methods mentioned in the last section.
+Although HH achieved significant improvement for Anchor Graph Hashing (AGH) [11], it is not straightforward